anquinn/chrome-resizer/README.md

 Chrome Extension to resize the browser window.

-Tells you your current browser width and allows you to set it to an exact width.
-Excellent for testing media queries amd responsive web design.
+Display and set your browser width.
+Excellent for responsive web design and testing media queries.

-Presets for iPhone and iPad screen sizes.
+Includes keyboard shortcuts and presets for iPhone and iPad screen sizes.

 Keyboard Shortcuts